EuniceNam/CouponCalendar/README.md

 # CouponCalendar

+An app that helps manage mobile coupon (a.k.a. gifticon) by showing a calendar and giving notifications.
+It uses images of coupons and works locally.

 Not finished

 What I Learned:
-- li'l bit of CoreData
+- Li'l bit of CoreData
 - How complicated are some features
 - Greatness of designers